Bouza1/breast_cancer_classification/README.md

 - Proposed Machine Learning Workflow
   - PMLW_evaluation.ipynb

 # Dataset
 References to the dataset refer to the dataset seen below.
+A detailed data analysis and exploration of the dataset can be seen in the data_exploration.ipynb.

+![image](https://github.com/Bouza1/breast_cancer_classification/assets/97123953/8bda2e0d-8fb8-4a27-8a4c-f72f892eea65)

 The Dataset is an altered version of the more commonly known [Breast Cancer Wisconsin Dataset](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).

-![image](https://github.com/Bouza1/breast_cancer_classification/assets/97123953/8bda2e0d-8fb8-4a27-8a4c-f72f892eea65)

 # Current Machine Learning Workflow (CMLW)
 The current machine learning work flow can be seen in its entirity below.
 With an evaluation found in the CMLW_evaluation.ipynb file.